themaninthesuitcase/themaninthesuitcase.github.io/_posts/2011-09-15-it-came-from-stagsden.md

 ---
-title: "It came from Stagsden!"
+title: "It Came From Stagsden!"
 catagories:
  - photography
 tags: